Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-x7dc9P7vEGQ.md

 ### Transcript

-> looks like the game is performing better what went wrong it actually isn't performing way better, i've actually done a bit of benchmarking, and, it also saves way slower, like right now the game is empty right so of course it looks like it's performing better but
+> looks like the game is performing better what went wrong it actually isn't performing way better, I've actually done a bit of benchmarking, and, it also saves way slower, like right now the game is empty right so of course it looks like it's performing better but